certbot/certbot/docs/contributing.rst

 expected to handle `~.DVChallenge` types.
 Right now, we have two authenticator plugins, the `~.ApacheConfigurator` and the `~.StandaloneAuthenticator`.
-The Standalone and Apache authenticators only solve the `~.challenges.DVSNI` challenge currently.
+The Standalone and Apache authenticators only solve the `~.challenges.TLSSNI01` challenge currently.
 (You can set which challenges your authenticator can handle through the :meth:`~.IAuthenticator.get_chall_pref`.